The dates for Kendal Calling 2015 will be 30th July – 2nd August

 - ID will be checked at the gate and entry will be refused to those not accompanied by an adult aged 30 or older.

-- Includes access to Party, quiet and family areas of general camping.
+- Includes access to Wolf Woods, Great Holme, The Shire, Quiet and Family areas of general camping.

 Child 6-10 years and under:

-- There are a limited amount of tickets for children up to and including the age of 10 to attend free of charge but their parent or guardian must obtain a ticket for them and accompany them at all times.
-The final release of under 11 tickets will be £30.
+- There are a limited amount of tickets for children up to and including the age of 5 to attend free of charge but their parent or guardian must obtain a ticket for them and accompany them at all times.

-- Includes access to Party, quiet and family areas of general camping.
+- Includes access to Wolf Woods, Great Holme, The Shire, Quiet and Family areas of general camping.

-NOTE: By purchasing a Child (age 10 & under) Ticket or a Teen (age 11-15) Ticket you are confirming that you are either the parent or legal guardian of the teen or child for whom you are purchasing.
+NOTE: By purchasing a Child (age 6-10 or 5 & under) ticket or a teen (age 11-15) ticket you are confirming that you are either the parent or legal guardian of the teen or child for whom you are purchasing.

 Thursday entry (in conjunction with a Weekend Ticket):

-- We will be opening up the campsite a day early for all you keen festival goers to get in a day early!
+- We will be opening up the campsite a day early for all you keen festival goers!

-- Children aged 10 or younger come in free but must be in possession of a free ‘Thursday Entry Child 10 and Under’ ticket.
+- Children aged 6-10 or 5 & under come in free but must be in possession of a free ‘Thursday entry child’ ticket.

-- Emperors Filed camping requires an additional ticket to the full weekend ticket.
+- Emperors Fields camping requires an additional ticket to the full weekend ticket.

 - What’s included: Parking field adjacent to camping, separate arena entrance, free hot showers, compost toilets, extra camping space, a quieter atmosphere after dark, dedicated caterers, free parking.